I’m guilty of it.

 The key word there is “should.”

 Autism.
 Aspergers syndrome.
+ADHD.
+Social anxiety.
 These are just a few disorders that can effect the way a child behaves while out in public, and you may never know someone has them just by looking at them.

 All we need is love.
 The Beatles got it.
 Now we should, too.

 Don’t nitpick.
 Don’t make snarky comments.
 Don’t tell a parent how to parent.
-ESPECIALLY if you are not a parent (I cannot stress this fact enough.
-If you do not want a Starbucks drink dumped over your head, just don’t do it.)
+ESPECIALLY if you are not a parent – I SERIOUSLY cannot stress this fact enough.
+If you do not want a Starbucks drink dumped over your head, just don’t do it.

 I know that existing around children can be tricky.
-Here is my personal motto: if a child in my bubble may potentially hurt themselves or someone else, or destroy something, I calmly quell the issue as best as I can.
+Here is my personal motto: if a child in my bubble may potentially hurt themselves or someone else or destroy something, I quell the issue as best as I can.

 Do you know what made some of those moments all the worse for me?
 People cutting glances at me or making comments to me.